keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_sequences/index.md

 * Status - sequences can have the status active, succeeded, or failed.
 Active state includes all sequences that have not been completed with a finished event yet.

 ### Pausing and resuming sequences
-Running sequences have the option to be paused.
-The buttons' location to trigger pausing is on the top right of a list entry or the detail view.
-Clicking the button will halt the running sequence until it is resumed.
+Running sequences can be paused.
+The button to trigger pausing is on the top right of a list entry or the detail view.
+Clicking the button halts the running sequence until it is resumed.
 Please note: Any running task is going to finish before the service pauses the sequence.
 That means that the Bridge may show a paused state, but the task list is still running.

 {{< popup_image